 In most units, the kitchen is L-shaped with a door and a window facing the back.
 Patio doors are not used because they function poorly as either a door or a window.
 There are no cabinets above refrigerators, ranges, or sinks because short cabinets are not cost-effective.
 The corner has a sink, not cabinets, because inexpensive corner cabinets are awkward.

 The buildings use slab foundations.
-This eliminates noise transmission under the floor.
+This eliminates the noise transmission under the floor that would occur in a raised foundation.
 Bedrooms are separated either by closets or by sound-resistant walls.
 In duplexes, bedrooms are on the outside and rooms less sensitive to noise are on the inside.